remia/OpenColorIO/src/OpenColorIO/ACES2.md

     GPU ACES2 - USE_UBO - 14ms for 10 iterations
     GPU ACES2 - USE_SSBO - 1.14ms for 10 iterations

+    GPU ACES2 - USE_CONSTARRAYS + CHROMA_CURVE - 6.5ms for 10 iterations
+    GPU ACES2 - USE_UBO + CHROMA_CURVE - 4ms for 10 iterations
+    GPU ACES2 - USE_SSBO + CHROMA_CURVE - 0.89ms for 10 iterations
+    GPU ACES2 - USE_TEXTURE + CHROMA_CURVE - 0.88ms for 10 iterations

 3840x2007 viewport  (Marcie)
     GPU ACES2 - const buffer arrays ~ 67ms for 10 iterations 4K or 6.7ms